In China, political ambition comes at a monumental cost

 But critics of Zhang Gaoli see Tianjin as typical of the kind of debt-financed infrastructure splurges that have succeeded in getting politicians noticed inside China’s ruling Communist Party but have left behind mixed economic blessings.

-They say Zhang, Tianjin party chief since 2007, has employed cheap state capital and high levels of debt to fund his goal of turning the port city into a global financial centre.
+They say Zhang, Tianjin party chief since 2007, has employed cheap state capital and high levels of debt to fund his goal of turning the port city into a global financial center.

 “The Achilles heel of the Chinese economy is free capital,” said Minxin Pei, a professor of government at Claremont McKenna College in California.
 “Here you have a group of people who are making very big bets and they don’t have any skin in the game.”